 Restaurants use about five to seven times more energy per square foot than other commercial buildings.
 High-volume quick-service restaurants (QSRs) may even use up to 10 times more energy per square foot than other commercial buildings.
 Restaurants generally use the most electricity for refrigeration, followed by lighting, then cooling.
 This section will help you target energy use in these areas and take your energy program one step further by providing additional guidance tailored for restaurants including:

 - How to profile your restaurant’s energy use

-- What restaurant-specific tips can help you save energy and money
+- Tips to help save energy and money at your restaurant

 - Where to find restaurant-specific, online resources